packing-box/packer-masking-tool/README.md

 /_/ |_/\____/\__/_/    \__,_/\___/_/|_|\___/\__,_/ /_/   /_/

  Author       :   J. RAMHANI
+ Contributor  :   A. D'Hondt
  Version      :   0.1
-Copyright    :   © 2024 A. D'Hondt
+ Copyright    :   © 2024
  License      :   GNU General Public License v3.0
 ======================================================

 Description: This program applies some alterations to a PE file.
  Note that when no alteration is specified ALL of them will be applied, if at least one is specified only selected ones will be applied